 The mylar strips waved and rattled in the breeze for a few days and life was good.
 But by Thursday the woodpeckers were back, at least ten of them, their combined drumming as loud as a jackhammer on a busy street.

 My dad, referred back to the Internet, then added 24 magnifying hand mirrors which he nailed to the side of the house.
 When that didn't work, he included a plastic owl hanging from fishing line, then several phony spiders that dropped from the eaves when their sound-activated battery packs picked up the noise of the pecking.
-Finally he mounted something the size of a portable radio, which detected motion and let off some kind of avian distress signal that sounded like a banshee in the night.
+Finally he mounted something the size of a portable radio, which detected motion and let off some kind of avian distress signal sounding like a banshee in the night.
 People, hearing about our house, would come by, clap their hands and shout, then stand and watch the show as spiders would drop, distress signals would sound, and woodpeckers would fly off in formation.

 "At least we're all set for Halloween," my mother said, and thus began the squabbling.